 Think of all of the things you could be doing with the time spent sitting in traffic.
 The Northeast Corridor is home to some of the world’s worst traffic.
-The average commuter in Washington, DC spends 63 hours per year in traffic congestion, while the average commuter in New York City spends over 90 hours!
-That’s almost 4 days of the year sitting in traffic.
+The average commuter in Washington, DC spends 102 hours per year in traffic congestion.
+That’s more than 4 days of the year sitting in traffic.

 What if you could have those 4 days back?